The types

 How it's spotted

-More than 65% of signal commits land from 9am to 7pm, without a strong night or weekend signature.Score
+Most signal commits land from 9am to 7pm, with a real workday-start signal and no strong afternoon-only, night, or weekend signature.Score

 Higher with a larger business-hours share.
 The more daytime your rhythm is, the stronger the type.Drifter